creitive/breadcrumbs/README.md

 }
 ```

-After that, run `composer install`.
+After that, run `composer update`.

-Alternatively, you may add it through the command line:
+Alternatively, if you do not wish to update all of your dependencies, but just add the latest version of this package, you may do it through the command line:

 ```
 composer require creitive/breadcrumbs dev-master